Our use of Cookies

 Foulbrood

 American Foulbrood is caused by a spore forming bacterium called Paenibacillus larvae.
 These spores are the infective stage of the disease and infection begins when food contaminated with spores are fed to larvae by the nurse bees.
-Once in the gut of the larva the spores germinate, bacteria move into the larval tissues, where they multiply enormously.
+Once in the gut of the larva the spores germinate, bacteria move into the larval tissues, where they multiply quickly.
 Infected larvae normally die after the cell is sealed and millions of infective spores form in the larval remains.
-P. larvae spores remain viable for many years and are very resistant to extremes of hot and cold and to many disinfectants.
+P. larvae spores remain viable for many years and are very resistant to extremes of temperature and to many disinfectants.

 American Foulbrood infection